giganteous/pdns/pdns/dnsdistdist/docs/guides/webserver.rst

 Built-in webserver
 ==================

-To visually interact with dnsdist, try add :func:`webServer` to the configuration:
+To visually interact with dnsdist, try add :func:`webserver` to the configuration:

 .. code-block:: lua

-  webServer("127.0.0.1:8083", "supersecretpassword", "supersecretAPIkey")
+  webserver("127.0.0.1:8083", "supersecretpassword", "supersecretAPIkey")

 Now point your browser at http://127.0.0.1:8083 and log in with any username, and that password.
 Enjoy!